dlt-hub/vibe-hub/tap_documentation/woocommerce_rest_api_source.md

         "endpoint": "order_notes",
         "depends_on": "orders",
         "param_mapping": {"order_id": "id"}
+    },
+    {
+        "endpoint": "orders_refunds",
+        "depends_on": "orders",
+        "param_mapping": {"order_id": "id"}
     }
 ]
 ```

-This configuration guide provides all necessary parameters and considerations for integrating with the WooCommerce REST API using dlt.
-Adjust the configuration as needed based on your specific WooCommerce setup and data requirements.
+This configuration guide provides the necessary parameters and considerations for setting up a dlt data pipeline to extract data from the WooCommerce REST API effectively.
+Adjust the configuration as needed based on your specific requirements and API usage patterns.

 ---
 *dlt REST API Source Configuration Guide*